What is term life insurance?

 How long should my life insurance cover last?

-That will depend on what you want the cover for.
+That’ll depend on what you want the cover for.
 You could choose life insurance based on how long your children might need financial support if you were to die.
-Or the cover could equal the time outstanding on your mortgage repayments.
+Or you could take out cover that lasts as long as your mortgage.

 What happens if I die before my decreasing term policy ends?